merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 {:.notice}
 Though there is no good reason for this, unfortunately {% include PROGRAM name="anvi-display-structure" %} requires an internet connection.
 This will be fixed in future (>v7.1) versions of anvi'o.

 It is through this interface you can really begin to explore the intersection between structural biology and metagenomics.
-(FIXME continue on this thread, mention the development with Ozcan)

-For example, here's Gene #1248, (FIXME)
+For example, here's Gene #1248, a Serine hydroxymethyltransferase that really doesn't look ns-polymorphism near its binding site.

 [![interactive_1]({{images}}/interactive_1.png)]({{images}}/interactive_1.png){:.center-img .width-100}